4ndrelim/4ndrelim.github.io/content/blog/hong-kong/index.md

 ## Getting Out.
 Ok but the jadedness was starting to creep in.
 Maybe it was listening too much of [Beyond's 海闊天空](https://www.youtube.com/watch?v=qu_FSptjRic) or [Lowell Lo's 一生所愛](https://www.youtube.com/watch?v=xpSh3OgTNdY) but the existential thoughts came.

-All the stories, the contrast between youthful hustle and quiet cynicism, and jaded vibes reminded me of Will Emerson from _Margin Call_ (an excellent movie by the way).
-Will Emerson was the Head of Trading, the intense trader bagging home a million dollar in bonuses and would spend it all on cocaine and hookers.
+All the stories, the contrast between youthful hustle and quiet cynicism, and jaded vibes reminded me of Will Emerson from [_Margin Call_](https://en.wikipedia.org/wiki/Margin_Call) (an excellent movie by the way).
+Will Emerson was the Head of Trading at the bank, an intense trader bagging home a million dollar in bonuses and would spend it all on cocaine and hookers.
 He is clearly highly intelligent, highly aware, and highly critical.

 But these people reject beliefs and tear meaning down, and for awhile it works.
-They become critics of everything — religion, morality, love, family — until they are alone in a desert of their own making, proud of the emptiness, labelling it clarity.
-Their logic is airtight, probably, but it leaves them no reason to hope.
+They become critics of everything — religion, morality, love, family — until they are alone in a desert of their own making, proud of the emptiness, calling it clarity.
+Their logic is airtight, convincing, but it leaves them no reason to hope.
 Then they wonder why they feel like ghosts in their own skin.

 > _"A slow erosion masked by eloquence, intelligence, insight.
 One day they are dissecting morality, the next, they are rationalizing cruelty.
 And by the end, they are nothing but clever corpses playing with words..
 The smarter they are, the more intricate the justification."_
-> — **Extracted from Dostoevsky**
+> — **Excerpt from Dostoevsky**

 <br>